spartrekus/Unimark/README.md

 ## Origin
 * Unimark is just about freedom !!
 * Unimark was born to give full freedom to writers, programmers, students, and users.
-* Unimark will deliver you of bloated systems !!
+* Unimark will deliver you from using bloated systems !!
+* Unimark is very light.

 ## Description
 Unimark can be compiled on any platforms having a GNU GCC compiler.